|Email address||— PGP key|

 |Mailing address||Kaveh Razavi

 Vrije Universiteit Amsterdam

 1081 HV, Amsterdam

 I am an assistant professor in the Systems and Networking Security group at the Vrije Universiteit Amsterdam.
 I am generally interested in computer systems and security with a special focus on commodity hardware and operating systems.
-I teach courses on Hardware Security and Advanced Operating System.
+I teach courses on Hardware Security and Advanced Operating Systems.

 I received a PhD from Vrije Universiteit Amsterdam in 2015 for improving the scalability of cloud infrastructures.
 During my PhD, I interned twice with Microsoft Research, building software/hardware prototypes for rack-scale computers.
 I also have an MSc from ETH Zurich and a BSc from Sharif University of Technology.
-My research is often picked up by popular media, has won multiple prestigious awards and a personal VENI grant over the years.
+My research is sometimes picked up by popular media, has won multiple prestigious awards and a personal VENI grant over the years.